Dedicated Urology Care with Aiken Physicians Alliance

 Urologists at Aiken Physicians Alliance provide care for patients who have disorders of the urinary tract or the male reproductive system.
 This system includes the kidneys, ureters, bladder and urethra in both sexes, and the prostate, testicles and surrounding structures in men.

-We are proud to offer advanced care for a wide range of urology diseases and urologic conditions
+We are proud to offer advanced care for a wide range of urologic diseases and conditions.

 Enlarged prostate or benign prostatic hyperplasia (BPH) is a common condition in men over 55.
 As the prostate enlarges, it can put pressure on the urethra and cause issues urinating.